tomasesquivelgc/Math-Magicians-V2/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math magicians V2 <a name="about-project"></a>
+# 📖 Math magicians <a name="about-project"></a>

-**Math magicians V2** is a single page application built with react that consists of a simple calculator and a radom quote generator.
+**Math magicians** is a single page application built with react that consists of a simple calculator and a radom quote generator.

 ## 🛠 Built With <a name="built-with"></a>